admost/amrapi/content/adjust-raw-data-export/_index.en.md

 date: 2020-09-08
 weight: 7
 pre: "<b>3. </b>"
-description : "You can see UA user install and cost information on the dashboard with adjust integration"
+description : "You can see UA's user install information on the dashboard with adjust integration"
 ---

 {{% notice info %}}